ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak811-breakout-board/datasheet.md

 download: true
 ---

+import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK811 Breakout Board Datasheet

 ## Overview

 ### Description

 The **RAK811 Breakout Board** is a compact, low-power, and easy-to-use device featuring long-range LoRa technology with wireless transceiver capabilities.
-It is built around the RAK811 Stamp Module, mounted on a breakout board with an Xbee form factor and standard 2.00 mm headers.
+It is built around the RAK811 Stamp Module, mounted on a breakout board with an Xbee form factor and standard 2.00&nbsp;mm headers.

 The RAK811 Breakout Board complies with Class A and Class C of the LoRaWAN 1.0.2 specification.
 It also supports LoRa Point-to-Point (P2P) communications, enabling the implementation of private LoRa wireless applications.
 The module's mode and operation can be configured using AT commands via the UART interface.
 Additionally, the RAK811 Breakout Board features low-power capabilities, making it ideal for battery-powered applications.